vcc-csc212/sp21-archive/_docs/labs/lab-10/lab-10.md

 You should create a destroy function which is private and takes a node and returns void.
 It should destroy the entire subtree starting at node recursively.

-> Ensure that you only delete your current node after all subtrees have been freed.
-> Think about which type of traversal would be best to implement this method.
+> Ensure that you only delete your current node after all subtrees have been freed (otherwise you'll have a memory leak!).
+HINT: Think about which type of traversal would be best to implement this method.

 ##### Search